 There were five real-time data stations available in the Charlotte Harbor estuarine system that could be used for model calibration and verification.
-These stations included one in the upper portion of Charlotte Harbor, which was established and maintained by the Mote Marine Laboratory (Mote), two in the Lower Peace River (Peace River at Punta Gorda, Florida (No. 02298300) (PR_PG) and Peace River at Harbour Heights, Florida (No. 02297460) (PR_PRH) sites operated by the USGS.
+These stations included one in the upper portion of Charlotte Harbor, which was established and maintained by the Mote Marine Laboratory (Mote), and two USGS gage sites in the Lower Peace River-Peace River at Punta Gorda, FL (No. 02298300) (PR_PG) and Peace River at Harbour Heights, FL (No. 02297460) (PR_PRH).
 The two Shell Creek stations were the Shell Creek near Punta Gorda (SC_PG) station and the Shell Creek below the reservoir (SC_BR) station, which were both maintained by the District.
-Mote and PR_PG are in the 3D subdomain, while PR_HT, SC_PG, and SC_BR are in the 2DV subdomain.
+The Mote and PR_PG stations are in the 3D subdomain, while PR_HT, SC_PG, and SC_BR are in the 2DV subdomain.